Punit-Dethe/SideSurf/README.md

   - Efficient tab closing (Control+W)
 - **Smart Visibility Controls**: Keyboard shortcuts only work when the browser is visible

+### ✨ Flows (Multi-URL Launch)
+- **Save & Launch Sessions**: Group multiple URLs together into a named "Flow".
+- **One-Click Launch**: Open all websites in a Flow simultaneously, each in its own tab.
+- **Session Management**: Easily create, edit, and delete your custom Flows.
+- **Advanced Bookmarking**: Use Flows to quickly restore sets of frequently used websites or project-specific tabs.

 ### 🤖 AI-Powered Features